The Church Porch, East Bergholt

 The Church Porch, East Bergholt is an 1810 landscape painting by the British artist John Constable.
-It depicts a view of St Mary's Church in the village of East Bergholt in Suffolk.
+It depicts a view of St. Mary's Church in the village of East Bergholt in Suffolk.
 Located close to the border with Essex and in the area now known as Constable Country.
 Constable was born in East Bergholt where his father owned Flatford Mill.

 It is believed to be the first painting Constable himself submitted for the Royal Academy's Summer Exhibition, having appeared at earlier exhibitions.
 Today it is in the collection of the Tate Britain in Pimlico, having been donated to the nation by the artist's daughter Isabel Constable in 1888.

+Critical reception

+Given the Royal Academy's high standards in selecting the pieces for its annual exhibition, it may be surprising that a small painting of a remote rural church would have been included, and more so, that it was placed in the Great Room, next to the best paintings.